ajitjha393/Js-lab/Chp-5/README.md

 John lives with his mom.
 He is a very good boy except he does not like to clean his room.

-Everyday he seeks is mom's permission in evening to go out and play with his friends.
+Everyday he seeks his mom's permission in evening to go out and play with his friends.

-One day, in order to make john clean his room, his mom added a condition on him.
+One day, in order to make John clean his room, his mom added a condition on him.

 ![image](https://user-images.githubusercontent.com/42679346/128611204-a653375e-3b48-40ed-bd2a-2ce3c464f9e8.png)